- 1/2 cup sweet potatoes – boiled and pureed (I make extra and freeze it)

 Drain sweet potatoes and butternut squash and puree, then add 1/2 cup of each

-Mix in tomato paste, Worcestershire sauce, chilli pepper and a dash of pepper Cover with lid.
+Mix in tomato paste, Worcestershire sauce, chili pepper and a dash of pepper Cover with lid.

 Simmer until the liquid is reduced– about 10 minutes